Based on research by Past President Vicki Alkire

 With the support of the membership, the NGA board of directors voted in 1997 to create a separate examination and certification body.
 Originally called the National Guardianship Foundation, it is now known as the Center for Guardianship Certification (CGC).
 NGA continues to provide education for guardians seeking to obtain and maintain certification, while the CGC administers the certification process.
 There are currently over one thousand National Certified Guardians (NCGs) and National Master Guardians (NMGs) in the United States.

 With so many varied and essential activities in which NGA has engaged over the years, it is next to impossible to review all of them.
 However, guardianship education and benefits to members have always been a priority for NGA.
 The annual conference has grown and has been held in locations in more than half of the states since 1988.
-Focused educational activities include the development of educational webinars, self-study courses and publications, including Fundamentals of Guardianship, published by the American Bar Association in 2017.
-There are now more than 1000 NGA members with 25 state guardianship associations accepted as affiliates.
+Focused educational activities include the development of educational webinars, self-study courses and publications, including Fundamentals of Guardianship, published by the American Bar Association in 2017, with a second edition in 2023.
+There are now more than 1000 NGA members with 25 state guardianship associations accepted as affiliates or networks.

 To the future – The board of directors has always made quality guardianship the driving force in navigating NGA’s direction.
 An annually updated strategic plan plots NGA’s direction – and a work plan to make it happen – ensures that activities are on target, timely, and relevant.